kemkemindata/FaceDetection-EmotionsRecognition/README.md

 ## Project Overview

 The objective of this project is to classify facial expressions into one of six categories using a CNN model.
 The model is trained on grayscale images of faces, resized to 48x48 pixels.
-It uses Keras’ `ImageDataGenerator` to load and preprocess the images.
 Once the model is trained, it is saved, and users can load it(the model) to classify new images.